serverless/cloud/templates/vue-js/README.md

 Type `cloud` to enter the cloud shell and connect to your personal development instance.
 Just play with the code and watch changes sync and deploy in less than a second.

-To make changes to Vue, open a separate terminal, run `cd frontend` and then run `npm 1`.
-Once the dependencies are installed, run `npm run serve`.
+To make changes to Vue, open a separate terminal and run `npm i`.
+Once the dependencies are installed, run `cloud dev`.
 You can then make changes and view them locally.
-If you want to connect to your personal developer instance from your local Vue project, update the `axios.defaults.baseURL` in `src/main.js` to your URL.
-When you are ready to deploy your Vue changes to your developer sandbox, run `npm run build`.
+A local proxy is running that allows you to access your live developer sandbox using `/api` from your local Vue.js dev server.
+When you are ready to deploy your Vue changes to your developer sandbox, type `build` in the cloud shell, or `cloud build` in a terminal window.

 ## APIs